Melvin Purvis

 Melvin Horace Purvis II (October 24, 1903 – February 29, 1960) was an FBI agent who was instrumental in capturing bank robbers John Dillinger and Pretty Boy Floyd in 1934.
-In his later military career, he was directly involved with General George Patton, Hermann Göring, and the Nuremberg Trials.
+In his later military career, he was directly involved with General George S. Patton, Hermann Göring, and the Nuremberg trials.

 Early life and early career

 Purvis was born in Timmonsville, South Carolina, to Melvin Horace Purvis Sr. (1869–1938), a tobacco farmer and businessman, and Janie Elizabeth (née Mims, 1874–1927); he was the fifth of eight siblings.
 He attended Timmonsville High School where in 1920 he was the yearbook's business manager, historian for his graduating class, on the football and baseball teams, was a president of the literary society, on the debate team, and played drums in the school orchestra.
 He then enrolled in the University of South Carolina and joined the Rho chapter of the Kappa Alpha Order there in 1921.
 He received his law degree from the University of South Carolina School of Law in 1922.
 Upon graduating, he passed the bar examination in South Carolina and practiced law in Florence as a junior attorney at the firm of Willcox & Hardee, for two years, and as an insurance adjuster for W. H. Clarkson & Co for 18 months.
-Seeking adventure, he went to Washington DC and unsuccessfully sought a job in the Foreign Service as a diplomat.
+Seeking adventure, he went to Washington, D.C. and unsuccessfully sought a job in the Foreign Service as a diplomat.
 He applied at the Justice Department and was hired by the Bureau of Investigation, the forerunner to the FBI, in December 1926 and began serving there in February 1927.
-BOI investigators looking into Purvis' character and background were told that he was honest, industrious and ambitious, but not brilliant or hard-working enough to be a "money maker."
+BOI investigators looking into Purvis' character and background were told that he was honest, industrious and ambitious, but not brilliant or hard-working enough to be a "money maker".

 Career at the FBI

-Purvis' performance reviews always rated his appearance and loyalty to the Bureau at 100%.
-He rated lowest for his understanding of the Manual of Instruction and the Manual of Rules and Regulations, which stayed at about 80% and for which Bureau of Investigation Director J. Edgar Hoover once chided him as being unacceptable.
+Purvis' performance reviews always rated his appearance and loyalty to the FBI at 100%.
+He rated lowest for his understanding of the Manual of Instruction and the Manual of Rules and Regulations, which stayed at about 80% and for which FBI Director J. Edgar Hoover once chided him as being unacceptable.
 Just before becoming Special Agent in Charge of Chicago, his score on the rules and instruction rose to 100% and stayed there.
-He rose quickly through the ranks and by 1932, he had headed the Bureau of Investigation offices in Birmingham, Alabama, then Oklahoma City followed by a move to Cincinnati.
+He rose quickly through the ranks and by 1932, he had headed the FBI offices in Birmingham, Alabama, then Oklahoma City followed by a move to Cincinnati.
 In 1932, Hoover placed him in charge of the Chicago office.
 He led an investigation into the crash of United Airlines Trip 23, which uncovered foul play as the cause of the crash.